Agha Muhammad (politician): Political career

-He was elected to the National Assembly of Pakistan as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency NA-261 (Pishin-cum-Ziarat) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency NA-261 (Pishin-cum-Ziarat) in the 2008 Pakistani general election.
 He received 30,611 votes and defeated Muhammad Sarwar Khan.

-He was re-elected to the National Assembly as a candidate of Jamiat Ulema-e-Islam (F) (JUI-F) from Constituency NA-261 (Pishin-cum-Ziarat) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of Jamiat Ulema-e-Islam (F) (JUI-F) from Constituency NA-261 (Pishin-cum-Ziarat) in the 2013 Pakistani general election.
 He received 48,712 votes and defeated Muhammad Essa Roshan, a candidate of Pashtunkhwa Milli Awami Party (PKMAP).
 In the same election, he ran for the seat of the National Assembly as an independent candidate from Constituency NA-263 (Loralai-cum-Musakhel-cum-Barkhan) but was unsuccessful.
 He received 152 votes and lost the seat to Ameer Zaman.

 In 2014, he was disqualified as the member of National Assembly and re-election in the constituency was ordered.
 His National Assembly membership was later reinstated by The Supreme Court of Pakistan.